 Following Carl Menger, all branches and authors of the Austrian School of Economics consider that the engine of the economy is the subjective actions of individuals (this consideration will be essential when establishing limits to what is possible to know or not of the emerging orders that these produce).
 From this consideration, and through a logical-deductive reasoning of its implications, explanations of the real-world economic phenomena are elaborated —such as value, exchange, prices, interest rates or business profits—, until reaching a comprehensive science of human action, which includes theories of the structure of production, of money, of entrepreneurship, of market processes and of business cycles.
 This key methodological difference will be fundamental when determining whether it is epistemologically possible or not —regardless of talent or resources allocated to the problem— to forecast the evolution of financial markets, and its consequences in investing.

-People making their own free decisions makes the future evolution of the markets unpredictable because There is nothing real yet to predict: The future is something that has to be created —it doesn’t exist yet— by the future decisions free people will make.
+People making their own free decisions makes the future evolution of the markets unpredictable because There is nothing real yet to predict: The future is something that must be created —it doesn’t exist yet— by the future decisions free people will make.

 Rise and Fall of a Worldview

 Although the Austrian School of Economics enjoyed a much more preeminent position among the Economics Schools in the late 19th and early 20th centuries, it is since the Second World War when it began to lose presence in the international economic debate after a generalized process of mathematical quantification of the Economy, popularized by and through the main public and private educational centers of almost the entire world.
 Since then, the Keynesian and neoclassical paradigms that advocate static and deterministic views of the Economy, based on aggregates, were imposed; being its goal to provide systematic support and alleged justification for top-down social engineering and the massive intervention of the public sector in people’s lives —sometimes tragically leading to terrible collectivist dictatorships.